 Talking Points provides a forum for parents, classroom teachers, and researchers to reflect about literacy and learning.

 Talking Points, a peer-reviewed journal, is published in May and October by WLU, the Whole Language Umbrella, a conference of NCTE.
 Talking Points helps promote literacy research and the use of whole language instruction in classrooms.
 It provides a forum for parents, classroom teachers, students, and researchers to reflect about literacy and learning.
 We invite submissions from professionals across the educational spectrum, including classroom teachers, teacher educators, researchers, and educational advocates/activists.

 Manuscripts submitted should: (1) be on a topic or issue related to holistic teaching and learning; or (2) present theory and/or research that contributes to the knowledge base for holistic, democratic, and inclusive education.
 Manuscripts should be no more than 15 pages in length (standard margins, double spaced) and, to ensure a blind review, contain no information identifying the author except on an attached cover sheet.
+Please number the pages.
 Reference lists should follow the latest APA guidelines, and the manuscript should be consistent with NCTE’s Statement on Gender and Language.

 To submit a manuscript, register as an author at our online manuscript submission system, Editorial Manager, and then follow the steps to submit your article.
 Manuscripts are accepted at any time.